 NOTE: Usually I post only light-hearted stuff, but today is Father's Day, so I'm doing something a little different.
-It has been 9 years since my dad died.
-The following is what I wrote that appeared on the op/ed page of Charleston's Post and Courier on my first Father's Day without Dad and has appeared on this blog previously:
+It has been 7 years since my dad died.
+The following is what I wrote that appeared on the op/ed page of Charleston's Post and Courier on my first Father's Day without Dad:

 He was “Dad” for 52 years and now he’s gone, but memories will cause him to live on forever, and what wonderful memories they are.